LAST UPDATED: December 5, 2019

-- Surfboards carried on the roof are exposed to direct sunlight and flying dirt and dust.
-The straps and buckles on the roof rack can also scratch it.
-Put your board in a bag, especially on longer journeys.
+- Surfboards on your car roof are exposed to direct sunlight and flying dirt and can be easily scratched by straps and buckles on your rack system.
+Always transport your board in a carrying case, especially on longer journeys.

 Q: What’s better: a hard rack or a soft rack?

-A: Hard racks are sturdier and can carry more weight, but require the car to have mounting rails.
+A: Hard racks are sturdier and can carry more weight but require your car to have roof rails.
 Soft racks don’t require any rails, as the straps run through the car, securing the surfboard onto the roof.
 Soft racks are recommended for shorter distances because the board will vibrate more and the windows of the car can’t be fully closed.

 Q: What safety precautions should be taken when securing a surfboard?